-To speak of Juan Genovés is to speak of the recent history of Spain.
-His firm belief in transforming art and his commitment to the environment led him to form part of very significant groups on the Spanish post-war scene: Los Siete (1949), Parpallós (1956) and Hondo (1960).
-In this last group, which represented new figurative approaches to Informalism, Genovés developed an expressionist and provocative painting.
+To speak of Juan Genovés is to speak of the recent History of Spain.
+His firm belief in an ever-changing and compromised art led him to take part in some of the most significant cultural groups of the Spanish post-war scene: Los Siete (1949), Parpallós (1956) and Hondo (1960).
+Within the latter -which sought new figurative approaches to Informalism- Genovés developed an expressionist and provocative painting style.

-The last few years his work, Juan Genovés has begun an extensive research on static movement in painting, and the crowd has become the starting point to talk about the challenge involving painting and visual rhythm.
+During his last phase, his work turns towards research on the static movement in painting, using the crowd as the starting point to talk about the challenge involving painting and visual rhythm.

-Juan Genovés has been awarded the Honourable Mention at the XXXIII Venice Biennial in 1966, the Gold Medal at the VI San Marino International Biennial in 1967, the International Marzotto Prize in 1968, the Spanish National Art Prize in 1984, the Valencian Art Prize in 2002, the Gold medal for merit in the Arts by the Spanish Culture Department in 2005.
+Throughout his illustrious career, Juan Genovés was awarded, among others, with the Honourable Mention at the XXXIII Venice Biennial in 1966, the Gold Medal at the VI San Marino International Biennial in 1967, the International Marzotto Prize in 1968, the Spanish National Art Prize in 1984, the Valencian Art Prize in 2002 and the Gold Medal for Merits in Fine Arts by the Spanish Ministry of Culture in 2005.

-Works for sale by artist Juan Genovés at Aurora Vigil-Escalera Art Gallery
+Works for sale by Juan Genovés at Aurora Vigil-Escalera Art Gallery:

-If you are interested in purchasing any of the artworks below, or would like to receive more information concerning Juan Genovés, please click here.
+If you are interested in purchasing any of the artworks below, or would like to receive more information about this artist, please click here.